 It’s from the principle of gifting that the pinksocks were born.
 When you wear a kilt, you have to wear fun socks.
 I was on a business trip to San Francisco trying to raise money for a healthcare tech startup from some bay area VCs.
 There was an adorable older couple from Israel whom I met at the hotel one morning over coffee.
 His name was Shlomo and he had one of the most awesome smiles.
 Full of loving energy and joy.
 He was crazy about the robot monkey socks I was wearing.
 I had a new pair in my bag that I hadn’t worn yet, so I gave them to Shlomo as a gift.
 And, I remembered.....I felt.....how amazing the connection between two people can be from gifting.

-The next healthcare conference I attended was HIMSS in Chicago.
+The next healthcare conference I attended was HIMSS in Chicago in 2015.
 There were over 40K attendees at HIMSS.
 And, as I prepared to go to HIMMS I decided that I’d pack my bag full of what had turned out to be the crowd favorites every time I wore them – the pinksocks with the mustaches.
 Every time someone came up to me and commented on my socks and asked me where I got them.....I reached into my bag and gave them a pair of pinksocks.
 When I gift the socks, I always look the other person in the eyes and say “I have a friend in Portland who owns a sock company.
 She’s awesome and you’re awesome.
 Every time you wear these socks they will make people smile.
 People will come up to you and ask you about your socks.
 That's your opportunity to connect with another person, that had you not have been wearing these socks, you would have missed each other in the universe.
 Don't miss that moment to connect and share space!
 Get off your bike, stay on the train or bus for another stop, look each other in the eyes and connect.
 That's what we're here for!
 Don't miss it!”

 One of the first people I gave the socks to at HIMSS was Eric Topol.
 Dr. Topol is a world renowned physician, scientist, and author.....and he has a huge Twitter following.
 I asked him if we could take a picture together with his pinksocks so I could tweet it, he said yes, and then he retweeted it to his followers and the next thing I knew people were coming up to me asking me what my story was and could they have some pinksocks.